SamiraDesh/IndivNA/README.md

 For successful installation, you need to have `devtools` and `RTools` installed.

 # Data
 Here is a table that illustrates the required data structure.
 Y1 through Y10 represent the nodes i.e., the variables that form our network.
 X1 through X5 represent the characteristics/ covariates of each observation that may affect the associations between nodes i.e. they account for individual variability in the estimated networks.
-There are two observations (indexed by "id") with values at three time points each.
+There are two observations with values at three time points each.

 <picture>